 Davinci doesn’t offer call overflow to pick up calls when office lines are busy or when workers are away from their desks.
-For companies that want to make sure their phone lines are never left unattended, Map Communications or Abby are a better fit.
+For companies that want to make sure their phone lines are never left unattended, Map Communications or Abby Connect are a better fit.

 What Users Think About Davinci